 We call it the “sizzle factor” – there are usually several sizzle factors for every job, and it’s important to identify them and tell candidates about them because they are directly linked to generating more interest in the position.
 The ideal candidate you want to hire for your job, will be excited to learn of these sizzle factors and it may be enough to tip the scales in your favor if they are comparing it with other opportunities.
 Remember, candidates are interviewing you just as much as you’re interviewing them!

-Reason 8: Talking poorly of the previous employee or bringing up other candidates at any point in the hiring process
+Reason 8 why you’re losing candidates during the interview process: Talking poorly of the previous employee or bringing up other candidates at any point in the hiring process

 It can be a huge turnoff for a potential employee when their interviewer starts talking poorly about the previous incumbent or brings up other candidates during the hiring process.
 Not only does it make the company look unprofessional, but it also provides candidates with an inaccurate portrayal of what it’s like to work there.
 To avoid this, make sure that all hiring managers and interviewers are respectful of all candidates.
 In addition, remind everyone going into the interview not to talk negatively about previous employees or other candidates.